TamasPalfi/User-stories/README.md

 <summary>New Members</summary>

 ### 1. New Member Creates Account

-Josh gets sent a link from a friend to join *Members Only*.
+Josh receives a link from a friend to join *Members Only*.
 Naturally, Josh is very excited and is eager to join the site.
 Josh finds the link in an email from Members Only and selects it.
 He is now brought to a *Members Only* webpage that asks him to confirm if he wants to join *Members Only*.
 Josh will of course select yes on joining *Members Only*.
 After accepting, he will be brought to a Sign Up page on the website.
 Josh will have to fill out a form will personal information such as First Name, Last Name, Street Address, City/Town, Zip Code, Country (U.S. only to start), Email Address, and a Password.
 Josh will then select a box which says that he accepts the Terms and Conditions of *Members Only*.
 Finally, Josh will submit this form, and he will be sent a confirmation email about joining *Members Only*.
 Josh will go to this email, select the account confirmation link, effectively finalizing the creation of his account and bringing him to his own *Members Only* account.
 Afterwards, Josh will be sent a credit card charge that he will have to verify on the site to confirm that he says he is.

 ### 2. New Member Signs Up With Code
 Brianna manages to get her hands on an invitation code to *Members Only* from one of her favorite idols.
 To use this, Brianna navigates to the *Members Only* site and is brought to the login page.
 Since Brianna doesn’t currently have an account, she will have to choose the option to sign up with a code.
 After selecting this, Brianna will be brought to a new web page where she will be asked to enter her code.
 Brianna will enter the code and then hit a submit button.
 Afterwards, she will be brought through the same account creation process as described previously.

 ### 3. New Member Invitation Link Expires
 Liam receives an invitation link to *Members Only*.
 However, he is very busy and to about it for more than 4 days.
 Because of this, the link will expire, and he will lose this opportunity to join the site.
 To be able to join again he will have to be sent another invitation link.